memgraph/docs/docs/reference-guide/temporal-types.md

 localdatetime - localdatetime|duration|/

 ## Procedures API
-Temporal types can also be used within query modules, you can find the regarding documentation on the [Pyhon API](/reference-guide/query-modules/api/python-api.md) and [C API](/reference-guide/query-modules/api/c-api.md) pages.
+Temporal types can also be used within query modules, you can find the documentation on the [Pyhon API](/reference-guide/query-modules/api/python-api.md) and [C API](/reference-guide/query-modules/api/c-api.md) pages.